-- A. Tires up to and including a width of 225. - B. Tires must have a minimum tread wear rating of 140. - C. Section 13.3.F is not applicable for Street Touring classes. - D. Tire models must not appear on the following list, which may be altered at any time by the SEB upon notification of the membership.
+- A. Tires may have widths up to and including 225. - B. Tires must have a minimum tread wear rating of 140. - C. Tire models must not appear on the following list, which may be altered at any time by the SEB upon notification of the membership.